The semi-simple theory of higher rank acylindricity: Main Theorems

 \begin{thmA} Suppose that $\xi \in \partial_{reg} \X$, where $\G \to \Aut_{\!0}\X$ is acylindrical.
 If $\stab (\xi)$ is infinite then there exists an $\xi' \in \partial_{reg} \X$ such that $\stab_\G(\xi) = \fix_\G\{\xi, \xi'\}$.
 Moreover, if $D'= |\{i: \xi_i\neq \xi_i'\}|$ then the stabilizers are virtually $\Z^k$ for some $1 \leq k \leq D'$. \end{thmA}

-Another well known result in rank-1 is that pertaining to the classification of isometries and actions (see Section \ref{sec:isomrank1}).
+Another well known result in rank-1 is that pertaining to the classification of isometries and actions (see Section ~\ref{sec:isomrank1}).
 In this paper, we extend the classification of isometries and actions in rank-1 to consider the different possibilities for elliptic elements and actions.
-It turns out that these have their own internal trichotomy, manifesting themselves as \emph{trembles, rotations or rifts} (see Definition \ref{defn:elementsclassextn}, and the left-most three in the figure on the title page).
+It turns out that these have their own internal trichotomy, manifesting themselves as \emph{trembles, rotations or rifts} (see Definition ~\ref{defn:elementsclassextn}, and the left-most three in the figure on the title page).
 Of note, the trembles shall in a sense take on the role of the center in a semi-simple lattice.
-This analogy is further extended to a semi-simple dictionary in Section \ref{Sec: SS Dict}.
+This analogy is further extended to a semi-simple dictionary in Section ~\ref{Sec: SS Dict}.
 This approach will be helpful in dealing with results and proofs in the section on lattice envelopes.

 Osin showed that acylindrical actions on hyperbolic spaces are even more restricted -- they are either elliptic, lineal or general type. i.e. horocyclic and quasiparabolic acylindrical actions do not exist (see \cite[Theorem 1]{Acylhyp}).
 In particular, parabolic isometries are not contained in acylindrical actions, furthering the analogy with cocompact lattices.
 We extend this result to the higher rank setting by proving the following.
+For the classification of hyperbolic actions, we refer the reader to Theorem \ref{thm:actionsclassrk1}.

 \begin{thmA}[Obstructions to acylindricity in higher rank] Let $\G \to \Aut_{\!0}\X$ such that the projections $\G\to \Isom X_i$ are all either elliptic, parabolic or quasiparabolic (with at least one factor being parabolic or quasiparabolic).
 Then $\G \to \Aut \X$ is not acylindrical.